-- Income Protection (IP) insurance obtained inside super provides substantial savings to governments for middle- and higher-income couples and individuals. - This means any IP underinsurance comes at a net cost to governments. - Total and Permanent Disability (TPD) insurance obtained inside super has a small cost or benefit to governments for middle- and higher-income couples and individuals (TPD provides a reasonably large benefit to governments for higher income singles). - This means TPD underinsurance for high income singles comes at a net cost to governments, while TPD underinsurance for other categories of individuals has small impact on government budgets. - Both IP and TPD insurance obtained inside super is subsidised by governments for lower income couples and individuals. - This means IP or TPD provided to low income earners is more affordable than it would otherwise be because of the net subsidy.
+- Income Protection (IP) insurance obtained inside super provides substantial savings to governments for middle- and higher-income couples and individuals. - o This means any IP underinsurance comes at a net cost to governments. - Total and Permanent Disability (TPD) insurance obtained inside super has a small cost or benefit to governments for middle- and higher-income couples and individuals (TPD provides a reasonably large benefit to governments for higher income singles). - This means TPD underinsurance for high income singles comes at a net cost to governments, while TPD underinsurance for other categories of individuals has small impact on government budgets. - Both IP and TPD insurance obtained inside super is subsidised by governments for lower income couples and individuals. - This means IP or TPD provided to low income earners is more affordable than it would otherwise be because of the net subsidy.
 In addition, any cut in this net subsidy would

-25 Mark V. Pauly, Kate H. Withers, Krupa Subramanian-Viswana, Jean Lemaire, John C. Hershey (2003) Price Elasticity of Demand for Term Life Insurance and Adverse Selection, NBER Working Paper 9925.
+25 Mark V. Pauly, Kate H. Withers, Krupa Subramanian-Viswana, Jean Lemaire, John C. Hershey (2003) Price Elasticity of Demand for Term Life Insurance and Adverse Selection, NBER Working Paper 9925 provide long-term benefits to Government budgets but it will also make low income earners worse off as they would lose the existing Government subsidy.